 - Sleep apnea.

 But weight is only one part of your health.
-Even if you carry some extra weight, eating healthy foods and being more active can help you feel better, have more energy, and lower your risk for disease.
+Eating healthy foods and being more active can help you feel better, have more energy, and lower your risk for disease at any weight.

 Are weight-loss diets a good idea?